Ethically Sourced Crystals Tracked and Traced

 The likelihood is that she's buying from a supplier in Pakistan or possibly China.

-And then there's this;
+And then there's this:

 "Your negative review coincided precisely with our Instagram post featuring authenticated 5-star reviews."

-How does she know I use Instagram, and if I do, does she think everyone sees her posts?
+How does she know I use Instagram?
+And if I do, does she think everyone sees her posts?

-This is the difference between a business that tells its customers that it tries to sell crystals that have been ethically sourced and one that's more interested in pulling the wool over your eyes.
+This highlights the difference between a business that's honest about doing its best to source ethical crystals and one that's more interested in pulling the wool over your eyes.

 This comes from their Instagram page.